-A successful breast augmentation surgery not only relies on the skill of the surgeon but also the anatomy of the patient.
+A successful breast augmentation surgery relies not only on the skill of the surgeon but also on the patient’s anatomy.
 Bottoming out is a complication that can occur either through an intentional or unintentional lowering of the breast crease or fold.
-A surgeon may need to intentionally lower the fold of the breast if a patient has a tight fold or if the patient is desiring a larger implant than their at anatomy will accommodate.
-In addition, this can happen if an implant is too large or too heavy for a patient’s skin elasticity.
-All of these scenarios result in an implant dropping lower on the chest then what would be ideally desired.
+A surgeon may need to intentionally lower the breast’s fold if a patient has a tight fold or if the patient desires a larger implant than their anatomy will accommodate.
+This can also happen if an implant is too large or too heavy for a patient’s skin elasticity.
+These scenarios result in an implant dropping lower on the chest than what would be ideally desired.
 The weight of the implant or trauma from surgery contributes to the overall final result.

-As a consequence, a patient may see the implant slowly descending on the chest or the nipple appears to be higher on the implant than what it was originally.
+Consequently, a patient may see the implant slowly descending on the chest, or the nipple appears to be higher on the implant than initially.
 This appearance will often prompt patients to seek out professional help to correct the changes that have occurred.
-Fortunately, there are a number of different surgical techniques to help correct bottoming out of a saline or silicone breast implants.
+Fortunately, there are many different surgical techniques to help correct bottoming out of saline or silicone breast implants.

 Correcting the inciting cause is the primary goal of the surgery.
-If the implant is deemed to be too large then often we will recommend downsizing the implant.
-If it appears it was related to a surgical technique, then often the same implant can be kept in place.
+If the implant is deemed to be too large, then often we will recommend downsizing the implant.
+If it appears it was related to a surgical technique, the same implant can usually be kept in place.
 An in-person consultation would need to be completed to determine which of these were the primary cause.

-The primary correction of this problem is what is been termed an “internal bra” technique.
-This involved suturing the breast capsule that normally develops after the placement of an implant.
+The primary correction of this problem is what has been termed an “internal bra” technique.
+This involved suturing the breast capsule that usually develops after the placement of an implant.
 The capsule is a strong fibrous structure that can serve to support the weight of the implant.
 Frequently, this is all that is needed to do to correct the bottoming out.
-Often the capsule is simultaneously released in the upper aspect to facilitate the ease of movement of the implant in an upward direction.
+Often, the capsule is simultaneously released in the upper aspect to facilitate the implant’s ease of movement in an upward direction.
 This can be done from side to side as well.

-Another potential issue related to bottoming out is a phenomenon called a “double bubble”.
-This happens when the implant drops below the fold but the crease of the breast creates a second crease in the implant.
-This forms an indention in the lower aspect of the breast creating two bulges – commonly termed a “double bubble.”
-This too can be corrected through the process of tightening the internal capsule to its original, desired location.
+Another potential issue related to bottoming out is a phenomenon called a “double bubble.”
+This happens when the implant drops below the fold, but the breast’s crease creates a second crease in the implant.
+This forms an indention in the breast’s lower aspect, creating two bulges – commonly termed a “double bubble.”
+This, too, can be corrected through the process of tightening the internal capsule to its original, desired location.

-There are additional, more aggressive options that exist to correct situations where the patient has had a reoccurrence of this problem or they are known to have a particularly weak capsule.
-In these situations, we commonly employ something called in an acellular dermal matrix (ADM) which is a collagen sheet that can be inserted into the body to help support the lower aspect of the breast.
-This can be used in all areas of the breast capsule the most commonly seen in a bottoming out type situation.
+More aggressive options exist to correct situations where the patient has had a reoccurrence of this problem or are known to have a particularly weak capsule.
+In these situations, we commonly employ something called an acellular dermal matrix (ADM).
+This collagen sheet can be inserted into the body to help support the breast’s lower aspect.
+This can be used in all breast capsule areas, the most commonly seen in a bottoming out type situation.
 We will discuss this more in an upcoming blog post.